busterbenson/book-of-loops/interview/interview 01010.md

 title: interview 01010
 ---
 # Page 6
-> *Objective Data:* Is there objective data in the external, natural world that can bring some light to this question?
+> *Nature:* Is there a feedback loop with the objective, natural world that responds to however you address this question?

 [[hexagram 101010|Yes]] or [[hexagram 001010|No]]